cioccarellia/billing-protector/README.md

 [![Min sdk](https://img.shields.io/badge/minsdk-14-yellow.svg)](https://github.com/AndreaCioccarelli/BillingProtector/blob/master/library/build.gradle)
 [![License](https://img.shields.io/hexpm/l/plug.svg)](https://github.com/AndreaCioccarelli/BillingProtector/blob/master/LICENSE)

 BillingProtector is a tiny and robust library for Android, entirely written in Kotlin.
-Its main purpose is to check the end-user device state & to secure purchases.
+Its main purpose is to check the android device state & to provide a way to execute purchases just when it is safe.
-Plus, it allows you to block a transition process if the application has been hacked or patched, if the device environment is corrupted or if other suspicious conditions are detected; it can also be used to prevent your apps from being executed on an unprotected/insecure operative system, like Snapchat does with rooted devices.
+Plus, it allows you to block a transition process if the application has been hacked or patched, if the device environment is corrupted or if any other suspicious conditions are detected; it can also be used to prevent your apps from being executed on an unprotected/insecure operative system, like Snapchat does with rooted devices.

 ### Backgrounding
 Hacking android applications is way easier than how it is thought to be.
-Softwares like [Lucky Patcher](https://www.luckypatchers.com) are phenomenally written to bypass all your first-line defenses and to edit your app executable code, redirecting your purchases to the pirate app and not to the Google Play Store.
+Softwares like [Lucky Patcher](https://www.luckypatchers.com) are written to bypass all your first-line defenses and to edit your app executable code, redirecting your purchases to the pirate app, and *not* to the Google Play Store.
-That's a violation of the Developer's product and business, since it won't just make you lose money but also users and credibility.
-I've been implmenting by myself on every app of mine a complex and different security scheme each time.
-Then I decided to put everything together and to realize this project of crucial importance for someone's business, in parallel with [CryptoPrefs](https://github.com/AndreaCioccarelli/CryptoPrefs).
+I've been implmenting by myself a complex and different security scheme each time, then I decided to put everything together and to realize this project, in parallel with [CryptoPrefs](https://github.com/AndreaCioccarelli/CryptoPrefs).
 Remember that a skilled hacker will always find a way to crack your code.
-This library is a harsh barrier that will stop the 99% of the other kiddies.
+This library is a harsh barrier that will stop the 99% of the others.

 ### Bulletin
 - At the end of December 2018, Lucky Patcher 8.0.0 was released, along with the possibility to randomize package name and make the app invisible from Google Play Protect and other defense systems.
 The 5th of January, BillingProtector 1.1.0 update introduces support for custom package parameter matching and comes along with the ability of detecting every masked lucky patcher installation
-- Lucky Patcher (12 March 2018) had a nasty trick which allowed them to show their label normally, [but instread with different charset](https://twitter.com/ACioccarelli/status/1105249064147472385), avoiding normal detction.
+- Lucky Patcher (12 March 2018) developed an hack which allowed to show its package label normally, [but using instead different charset](https://twitter.com/ACioccarelli/status/1105249064147472385), avoiding normal detction.
-BillingProtector 1.3.0 detects that version, the Lucky Patcher emulation server, Installer and the Proxy to bypass app purchase mechanism.
+BillingProtector 1.3.0 detects that version, the Lucky Patcher billing emulation server, the installer and the proxy to bypass app purchase mechanism.

 # Setup